jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 So one of the problems I think we have is this conundrum that some things that are easy actually are complex.
 So let us look.
 There are a bunch of constructs that have complex artifacts that are very succinctly described.
-Right?
-Some of the things that are really dangerous to use are like so simple to describe.
-They are incredibly familiar, right?
+Some of the things that are really dangerous to use are so simple to describe.
+They are incredibly familiar.
 If you are coming from object-orientation, you are familiar with a lot of complex things.
 They are very much available.
-Right?

 And they are easy to use.
 In fact, by all measures, conventional measures, you would look at them and say, "This is easy."
-Right?
 But we do not care about that.
-Right?
 Again, the user is not looking at our software, and they do not actually care very much about how good a time we had when we were writing it.
-Right?
 What they care about is what the program does, and if it works well, it will be related to whether or not the output of those constructs were simple.
 In other words, what complexity did they yield?

 When there is complexity there, we are going to call that incidental complexity.
-Right?
 It was not part of what the user asked us to do.
 We chose a tool.
 It had some inherent complexity in it.
 It is incidental to the problem.
 I did not put the definition in here, but incidental is Latin for "your fault".

 [Audience laughter]

 And it is.
-And I think you really have to ask yourself, you know, are you programming with a loom?
+And I think you really have to ask yourself: are you programming with a loom?
 You know, you are having a great time.
 You are throwing that shuttle back and forth.
-And what is coming out the other side is this knotted, you know, mess.
-I mean it may look pretty, but you have this problem.
-Right?
+And what is coming out the other side is this knotted mess.
+It may look pretty, but you have this problem.
 What is the problem?
 The problem is the knitted castle problem.
-Right?
 Do you want a knitted castle?

 [Time 0:21:31]